Consumer Debt Statistics, Causes and Impact

 The recession curtailed credit card debt.
 It fell more than 10 percent in each of the first three months of 2009.
 During the recession, banks cut back on consumer lending.
 Then the Dodd-Frank Wall Street Reform Act increased regulations over credit cards.
 It also created the Consumer Financial Protection Agency to enforce those regulations.
 In addition, banks tightened credit standards.
 By April 2011, credit card debt had fallen to a low of $839.6 billion.
 Despite these decreases, the average American household still owed $7,055 each.

 Third, school loans increased during the recession as the unemployed sought to improve their skills.
 In 2010, the Affordable Care Act allowed the federal government to take over the student loan program.
 It replaced Sallie Mae, the previous administrator.
-The savings meant loans were more affordable, further boosting education loans.
+By eliminating the middle-man, the government cut costs and increased the availability of education assistance.
+It helped boost non-revolving debt from 62 percent of all consumer debt in 2008 to 73 percent in 2017.

 How Consumer Debt Benefits the Economy